 Crossings to Yemen take place throughout the year, although there is an increase between August and April each year, corresponding with a period of more stable weather and tidal patterns.
-In 2007, there was a marked increase during the holy month of Ramadan, when interviewees stated that they believed the Yemeni coastguard would be less vigilant.
-In January 2007 there were 788 reported arrivals; while one year later in January 2008, the number increased to 4,481, more than a five-fold increase, with over one third of the arrivals originating from Djibouti.
+There has also tended to be a marked increase during the holy month of Ramadan when interviewees indicate they believe the Yemeni coastguard to be less vigilant.
+In January 2007 there were 788 reported arrivals; while one year later in January 2008, the number increased to 4,481, more than a five-fold increase, with over one third of the arrivals originating from Dijbouti.

-Reception of those arriving along the Yemeni coast depends largely on the place of arrival along a stretch of 2,400 km of the Yemeni Coast (on the Red Sea and the Gulf of Aden).
+Reception of those arriving along the Yemeni coast depends largely on the place of arrival along a stretch of 2,400 kilometre of the Yemeni Coast (on the Red Sea and the Gulf of Aden).
 While in previous years the entry points were primarily along 165 kilometre stretch of the coastline of Shabwa province, recent arrivals started to land at different locations of other provinces' coastlines such as Abyan, Aden and Taiz, making monitoring and response to immediate needs extremely difficult.
-Migrants and refugees landing near Bel Har, or Bir Ali are taken to a temporary transit centre, built by the Yemen Land Natural Gas company
+Migrants and refugees landing near Bel Har or Bir Ali are taken to a temporary transit centre, built by the Yemen Land Natural Gas Company

 (LNG) and operated by the Society for Humanitarian Solidarity (SHS), before travelling to the UNHCR reception centre at Mayfa'ah, a 45 minute drive inland from Bir Ali.
 UNHCR established another reception centre in Ahwar on the coast of Abyan to respond to those arriving along the shore of Abyan Governorate.
-Eventually, those arriving in Dubab and Al Mohka located on the red sea are transferred to the reception center in the refugee camp of AL Kharaz.
-UNHCR's partners have established roving teams to look for and receive arriving passengers along the coast; while focal points, identified along the coast, contact UNHCR or NGOs to inform about arrivals.
+Eventually, those arriving in Dubab and Al Mohka located on the Red Sea are transferred to the reception center in the refugee camp of Al Kharaz.
+UNHCR's partners have established roving teams to look for and receive arriving passengers along the coast, while focal points, identified along the coast, contact UNHCR or NGOs to inform about arrivals.
 In each reception/transit center, new arrivals can receive medical treatment, water and food.
-In the reception centre, they able to rest for two or three days.
+In the reception centre, they are able to rest for two or three days.
 The existence of an estimated 30 entry points along the Yemeni coastline has meant that a substantial number of new arrivals do not approach and consequently are not registered by UNHCR, which hampers the keeping of accurate statistics on new arrivals.